Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \section{Overview of special attention heads}

-Previous research has shown that the decoder-only architecture described in \nameref{sec:background} follows the Scaling Law, and it exhibits emergent abilities once the number of parameters reaches a certain threshold \citep{ScalingLaw_20_arXiv_OpenAI, ScalingLaw_21_arXiv_Stanford}.
-Many LLMs that have emerged subsequently demonstrate outstanding performance in numerous tasks, even close to humans.
+Previous research has shown that the decoder-only architecture described in \nameref{sec:background} follows the Scaling Law, and it exhibits emergent abilities once the number of parameters reaches a certain threshold.\citep{ScalingLaw_20_arXiv_OpenAI, ScalingLaw_21_arXiv_Stanford} Many LLMs that have emerged subsequently demonstrate outstanding performance in numerous tasks, even close to humans.
 However, researchers still do not fully understand why these models are able to achieve such remarkable results.
 To address this question, recent studies have begun to delve into the internal mechanisms of LLMs, focusing on their fundamental structure—a neural network composed of multi-attention heads and FFNs.

 We have observed that many studies concentrate on the functions of attention heads, attempting to explain their reasoning processes.
-Additionally, several researchers have drawn parallels of reasoning methods between LLMs and human \citep{ICSF_24_arXiv_IAAR, AIHumanGAP_24_Intelligence_UWA}.
-Therefore, in this section, we will use the framework of human cognitive paradigms as a guiding method to classify the functions of different attention heads.
+Additionally, several researchers have drawn parallels of reasoning methods between LLMs and human, as illustrated in Table~\ref{tab:viewpoints}.
+These findings suggest that certain research insights from studies of the human brain may be transferable to the study of attention heads.
+Therefore, in this section, we first summarize a four-stage framework inspired by human cognitive paradigms and use it as a guiding method to classify the functions of different attention heads.